Benjamin Britten

 Hiroshima…this was my idea, all those years ago.

-Now the Hiroshima War Requiem project is coming to fruition.
+Now the Hiroshima War Requiem project has attained its end.
 On Saturday 6th September, 2025, marking

-eighty years since the dropping of the bomb, we will perform the work in the Phoenix Hall in the Peace
+eighty years since the dropping of the bomb, we performed the work in the Phoenix Hall in the Peace